-You found our list of the best group activities for adults.
+You found our list of fun group activities for adults.

 Group activities for adults aim to bring folks together for socialization and fun.
 For example, scavenger hunts, board games, and happy hours.
-These ideas can work for team building outings or friendly gatherings.
+These ideas can work for team building outings, friendly gatherings and other social activities.

 These ideas are similar to connection games, relationship-building activities, and community-building ideas.
 You can also use these activities as part of corporate family fun days or National Fun at Work Day.

 This list includes:

 - fun group activities

 - small group activities for adults

 From LEGO art to dragon boat racing, you can engage everyone in your group with these fun adult activities.

 1. Ice Cream or Gelato Classes

 You do not need an ice cream maker to make delicious ice cream or gelato.
 One of the fun indoor group activities for adults is machine-less ice cream or gelato-making classes.
 You can purchase an online course, take an in-person class, or DIY.